 Spending money on food is often the biggest household expense after a mortgage.
-In our home, it’s even bigger!
 But it’s also the place I go to first if I want to cut our spending or squirrel away a little extra cash when those unexpected bills arrive.

 Like when my husband bit into a popcorn kernel and cracked his tooth last week.
 Boom!
 Unexpected dentist bill of $1000.
 Agh!
 So this week, the family is on a serious grocery budget cut (and no popcorn for hubby either because he doesn’t eat it responsibly:).